ventus-ag/docs/_docs/coretasks/ConfigMaps.md

 tags: [ featured, coretasks ]
 # permalink: /ConfigMaps/
 ---
-# Secrets
+# ConfigMaps
 {: .no_toc }
 ---

-{% include alert.html type="info" title="Note" content="In this page, you can find an explanation of what is the secret, how to create and use it." %}
+{% include alert.html type="info" title="Note" content="In this page, you can find an explanation how to create ConfigMaps and configure Pods using data stored in ConfigMaps." %}